 We have had 16 very happy years with you all and thank you for all your valued friendship and support.

 David and Wendy Seymour”

 There will now be an interregnum period and it is expected it will be early Autumn before a new Incumbent is appointed.
 Please note that it is fully expected that during this time the pattern of services at St. Peter’s will continue as at present.
-The process of finding possible candidates for the post is now under way and a Parish Profile is being drafted.
+The process of finding possible candidates for the post is now under way and a Parish Profile has been prepared.
 This describes the village, its life and what is expected from the new vicar.
 Adverts will be placed in the Church Times on 20th and 27th April.